-During a routine checkup about 10 years ago, my mother’s doctor picked up a heart murmur.
-He sent her to a heart specialist who ordered some tests, including an ultrasound.
+During a routine checkup when she was in her 80s, my late mother’s doctor picked up a heart murmur.
+He sent her to a heart specialist who ordered some tests, including an echocardiogram (ultrasound).
 The diagnosis was aortic stenosis.
 I’d never heard of it before, but it’s something that can develop with age and happens in about three percent of people over 75.

 Anatomy of the heart

 Your heart has four valves — aortic, tricuspid, pulmonary and mitral.
 Their job is to see that blood flows into your heart from your lungs and then flows out of your heart to the rest of the body.
 It’s important that the blood moves in only one direction.
 The aortic valve is what you see in the image above.
 It allows the blood to flow away from the heart.

 Inside the valve are three leaflets or cusps that open and close with every heartbeat.
 When we are young, the leaflets are strong and thin — almost see-through.
 They’re also very pliable, says Dr. Scott Buchanan, Chief of the Division of Cardiovascular Surgery at Maine Medical Center.

 The ideal valve opens completely during systole when the heart contracts and closes completely during diastole, when the heart relaxes.
 There should be no resistance to blood flow coming out of the heart when you want the heart ejecting, but there should infinite resistance to blood washing back into the heart between beats.Scott Buchanan, MD, Chief, Cardiovascular Surgery, MMC